ModernAnimal/strawberry/docs/faq.md

 # Frequently Asked Questions

-## How can I hide a field from GraphQL?
+## How can I hide a field from graphqlx?

 Strawberry provides a `Private` type that can be used to hide fields from GraphQL, for example, the following code: